-We rated Endurance 4.6 out of 5.0 stars and named it as the Best Overall.
+We rated Endurance 4.6 out of 5.0 stars and named it as the Best Coverage provider.
 Endurance is a direct provider, meaning it services its own plans instead of selling plans from other companies.
 Each plan comes with one free year of Endurance Elite Membership, which includes extra perks like key fob replacement and roadside assistance.
 We found that Endurance has good reviews from its customers.

 CARCHEX offers five levels of coverage for brand new cars to used vehicles with many miles.
 We rated the provider 4.4 out of 5.0 stars and named it Best for Used Cars because of its coverage options for high-mileage vehicles.
 CARCHEX is endorsed by Edmunds, Kelley Blue Book, and CARFAX, and it has an A+ rating from the BBB.

 CarShield is our Best Value provider thanks to its month-to-month contracts and flexible payment options.
 It has been in business for 15 years and offers six types of warranty plans.
 We rated the company 4.2 out of 5.0 stars, as CarShield is the one with the most online reviews by far – most of which are positive.

 Protect Your Investment